kimiachenari/kimiachenari.github.io/index.md

 ## Climate change visualizations using Open-source Tools
 #### Urban Heat Island using Google Earth Engine (GEE)
 ![LST from 2013 to 2021 (Mashhad)](https://user-images.githubusercontent.com/104256716/173180442-6d1f4537-8b47-4a04-b46d-029930684e73.png)
-##### The map shows the mean temperature of Mashhad city in Iran between the years 2013 to 2021 using Google Earth Engine (GEE) image collection of Landsat-8 top-of-the-atmosphere (TOA) with scale of 100 m.
+##### The map depicts the mean land surface temperature (LST) of Mashhad city, Iran, from 2013 to 2021.
+The data source is a Landsat-8 TOA (Top-of-Atmosphere) image collection processed using Google Earth Engine (GEE) at a 100-meter scale.

 ![NDVI](https://user-images.githubusercontent.com/104256716/176388635-6a30bb8e-c91f-45d3-9c1b-a7e8c31d2e53.png)
-##### All N.D.V.I. values presented the same range from -0.5 to 0.7.
-Typically, built-up and bare soil areas indicated low N.D.V.I. values, while the vegetated area indicated moderate.
-According to boxplot, the most significant value of median N.D.V.I. belonged to districts 6 (c) and 10 (d), while districts 11 (e) and 1 (b) showed lower median N.D.V.I.
+##### All NDVI values fell within the same range, from -0.5 to 0.7.
+Typically, areas with low NDVI values represent built-up areas and bare soil, while vegetated areas have moderate values.
+According to the boxplot, districts 6 (c) and 10 (d) exhibited the highest median NDVI, while districts 11 (e) and 1 (b) had lower median NDVI values.

 #### Visualizing Temperature's Data using Altair Python library
 #### Land Surface Temperature (LST)
 ![lst2](https://user-images.githubusercontent.com/104256716/176609541-74284575-5554-4804-bb4b-9fbf8ba76659.png)
-##### The data was gathered and export from GEE then was visualized using Altair Python library.
-As we can see, between 2020 and 2021 which was the Corona pandamic the maximum temperature was lower than years before.
+##### The data was collected and exported from Google Earth Engine (GEE) before being visualized using the Altair Python library.
+Interestingly, the maximum temperature between 2020 and 2021, which coincided with the COVID-19 pandemic, was lower than in previous years.

 #### Air Temperature